falgunisanyal/Mastt-demo/README.md

 # Mastt Project Management Visualisation
 ## CS25-2 Capstone Project, University of Sydney, 2019
-### Contributors: Nafis Ali, S M Nabil Fahajan, Falguni Sanyal
+### Contributors: Falguni Sanyal,Nafis Ali, S M Nabil Fahajan
 ***
 ### Description
 > This is the demo of the work done as part of our final year capstone project.
 We have worked with Switch Maven and played a consultancy role during this project.
 Our responsiblitiy was to understand their business values and create data visualisation concepts that helps the users of the system.